World History 1 Sol Review Packet Answer Key

 The Dawn of Civilization: From Hunters and Gatherers to Complex Societies

 Human history began long before written records, in the Paleolithic Era.
-For hundreds of thousands of years, early humans lived as nomadic hunter-gatherers, moving in small groups to follow food sources.
-This era saw the development of basic tools and the mastery of fire, pivotal advancements that allowed humans to adapt to different environments.
+Which means for hundreds of thousands of years, early humans lived as nomadic hunter-gatherers, moving in small groups to follow food sources.
+This era saw the development of basic tools and the mastery of fire, central advancements that allowed humans to adapt to different environments.

 The Neolithic Revolution, beginning around 10,000 BCE, marked a profound turning point.
 The development of agriculture allowed humans to settle in one place and cultivate crops.
 This led to: